PhasesResearchLab/pySIPFENN/docs/faq.md

 Some users had problems with (1) loading the models or (2) making predictions using them and we traced the issue to an outdated version of Conda installed on their work station by their IT department.
-Updating Conda, pip, and reinstalling pySIPFENN fixed the issue.
+Updating Conda, pip, setuptools, and reinstalling pySIPFENN fixed the issue.
 You can try:

     conda update -n base conda -c anaconda conda update pip
+    pip install --upgrade setuptools
     pip install --upgrade --force-reinstall pysipfenn

 If you downloaded the models before, they should be retained as long as you do not